tallSE/migrate-redmine-to-gitlab/docs/README.md

 ## Credits

-Many thanks to the @oasiswork team for the good work they have done with the project https://github.com/oasiswork/redmine-gitlab-migrator on which this project is based on.
+Many thanks to the _@oasiswork_ team for the good work they have done with the project [redmine-gitlab-migrator](https://github.com/oasiswork/redmine-gitlab-migrator) on which this project is based on.

 # Install